Stochastic Approximation for Estimating the Price of Stability in Stochastic Nash Games: Numerical Experiments

-\textbf{Results and insights.} The simulation results are presented in Figures~\ref{fig:comparison},~\ref{fig:comparison2}, and~\ref{fig:pos}.
-Several observations can be made: (i) As it can be seen in Figures~\ref{fig:comparison} and~\ref{fig:comparison2}, Algorithm~\ref{algorithm:aR-IP-SeG} outperforms the other two methods in almost all the scenarios. (ii) Although both Algorithm~\ref{algorithm:aR-IP-SeG} and (aRB-IRG) are equipped with the same convergence speeds, Algorithm~\ref{algorithm:aR-IP-SeG} enjoys a better performance with respect to the run-time.
-This is because it uses stochastic gradients that are cheaper to compute in contrast with the sample average gradients used in (aRB-IRG). (iii) We do observe that as the size of the problem increases in terms of the number of players and the size of the network, the performance of all the schemes is downgraded.
-However, Algorithm~\ref{algorithm:aR-IP-SeG} seems to stay robust across most settings and often outperforms the other two methods. (vi) In estimating the PoS in Figure~\ref{fig:pos}, the confidence intervals seem to become tighter as the algorithm proceeds.
-This is indeed aligned with our theoretical statement provided in \eqref{eqn:ci_pos}.
+\textbf{Results and insights.} The simulation results are presented in Figures~\ref{fig:comparison1}-\ref{fig:comparison4}, and~\ref{fig:pos}. \fa{Note that the legend for Figures~\ref{fig:comparison1}-\ref{fig:comparison4} is presented in Figure~\ref{fig:legends}}.
+Several observations can be made: (i) As it can be seen in \fyy{Figures~\ref{fig:comparison1}-\ref{fig:comparison4}}, Algorithm~\ref{algorithm:aR-IP-SeG} outperforms the other two methods in almost all the scenarios. \fyy{We note that a smaller gap function value implies a smaller infeasibility for the solution iterate.
+However, because the solution iterate may be infeasible during the implementation of aRB-IRG and aR-IP-SeG , a smaller objective value may not necessarily imply a better solution.
+Instead, when comparing the objective function metric in the figures, it is important to observe how fast the objective value of each method reaches to a stable value.} (ii) Although both Algorithm~\ref{algorithm:aR-IP-SeG} and \fyy{aRB-IRG} are equipped with the same convergence speeds, Algorithm~\ref{algorithm:aR-IP-SeG} enjoys a better performance with respect to the run-time.
+This is because it uses stochastic gradients that are cheaper to compute in contrast with the sample average gradients used in \fyy{aRB-IRG}. (iii) We do observe that as the size of the problem increases in terms of the number of players and the size of the network, the performance of all the schemes is downgraded.
+However, Algorithm~\ref{algorithm:aR-IP-SeG} seems to stay robust across most settings and often outperforms the other two methods. (vi) In estimating the PoS in Figure~\ref{fig:pos}, \fyy{the methods seem to converge to a PoS smaller than one.
+This is because in this numerical experiment, we have considered the minimization of the negative of the profit function.
+As such, the optimal objective values of the minimization problems become negative.
+Consequently, the PoS is theoretically less than or equal to one.
+This is indeed aligned with the findings in Figure~\ref{fig:pos}.}